Vaibhav2154/eDIGIcator/README.md

-📌 Project Name: Digital Literacy & Personalized Learning for Rural Students A MERN-based educational platform with AI-powered chatbots for personalized learning in rural areas.
+📌 Project Description: Digital Literacy & Personalized Learning for Rural Students A Flutter & Node based educational platform with AI-powered chatbots for personalized learning in rural areas.

 📖 Table of Contents
 🚀 Introduction